 Squadron Capital LLC, or Squadron, has been an investor in our company since 2011.
-Squadron owns all shares of our Series A convertible preferred stock, \$0.00025 par value, or our Series A Preferred Stock, and substantially all of the shares of our Series B convertible preferred stock, \$0.00025 par value, or our Series B Preferred Stock.
-Upon the completion of this offering, Squadron will own approximately % of our common stock.
-For more information on our relationship with Squadron, see "Certain Relationships and Related Person Transactions - Squadron."
+Squadron owns all of the outstanding shares of our Series A convertible preferred stock, \$0.00025 par value, or our Series A Preferred Stock, and substantially all of the outstanding shares of our Series B convertible preferred stock, \$0.00025 par value, or our Series B Preferred Stock.
+Immediately prior to the completion of this offering, all outstanding shares of Series A Preferred Stock and Series B Preferred Stock will convert into 3,649,475 shares of our common stock.
+Upon the conversion of all outstanding shares of our Series A Preferred Stock into shares of our common stock, Squadron is also entitled to a \$16.0 million cash preference payment and approximately \$8.9 million of accumulated and unpaid dividends (as of September 30, 2017), each of which it has agreed to convert into additional shares of our common stock at a conversion price equal to the initial public offering price.
+As a result, upon the completion of this offering, Squadron will own approximately 44.6% of our outstanding common stock.

-Upon the conversion of all outstanding shares of our Series A Preferred Stock into shares of our common stock immediately prior to the completion of this offering, Squadron is entitled to (i) a \$16.0 million cash preference payment and (ii) approximately \$7.9 million of accumulated and unpaid dividends, each of which it has agreed to convert into additional shares of our common stock at a conversion price equal to the initial public offering price.
-Upon the conversion of all outstanding shares of our Series B Preferred Stock into shares of our common stock immediately prior to the completion of this offering, Squadron and other holders are entitled to approximately \$4.9 million of accumulated and unpaid dividends, which we intend to pay out of the net proceeds from this offering.
+Upon the conversion of all outstanding shares of our Series B Preferred Stock into shares of our common stock immediately prior to the completion of this offering, Squadron and the other holders thereof are entitled to approximately \$5.9 million of accumulated and unpaid dividends (as of September 30, 2017), which we intend to pay using a portion of the net proceeds from this offering.
 See "Use of Proceeds."